YouTube says has 1 billion monthly active users

 The popularity of music videos such as South Korean singer Psy's "Gangnam Style" has contributed to an explosion in viewership on YouTube.
 The video has so far clocked up 1.45 billion views. (r.reuters.com/dep82t)

 YouTube was an instant success after its founding by three former PayPal employees in 2005, adding millions of users in its first year.
-Google bought it for $1.65 billion (1.08 billion pounds) in 2006.
+Google bought it for $1.65 billion in 2006.

 The fast-growing video site, which had about 800 million unique monthly users a year ago, now represents one of Google's key opportunities to generate new sources of revenue outside of its traditional internet search advertising business.